ovidiuf/playground/wildfly/infinispan/remote-cache-manager-client/README.md

     mvn clean package

-The build command also assembles the classpath required by the ./bin/ic wrapper.
+The ./bin/ic wrapper must also be updated to point to the same JDG server deployment:

+    jboss_home=~/runtime/jboss-datagrid-6.6.0-server
+    infinispan_version=6.4.0.Final-redhat-4

 ##Usage Example